IYT Master of Yacht 200GT or RYA Yachtmaster – Bridging Course to the Australian Master <24M Near Coastal

 - IYT Master of Yachts 200T (Limited or Unlimited) or an RYA Yachtmaster (Offshore or Ocean) commercially endorsed certificate.

 - STCW95+10 qualification or the national shipboard safety skill set units of competency (SSSS).

-- You will need to go through a recognition of prior learning (RPL) process in order to achieve the Certificate III in Maritime Operations.
+- You will need to go through a recognition of prior learning (RPL) process in order to achieve the Certificate III in Maritime Operations and undertake an initial phone interview with an RPL assessor.
 Further information on this process can be found below.

 Before you can enrol in this course you must download and read the following PDF files for details on course information, enrolment and obtaining your USI number.
 Click on the file names to download them.